-Case Background
+Background

 Orange Land Utilities, LLC (Orange Land or Utility) is a Class C water utility serving approximately 74 residential and 2 general service customers in Pasco County.
 Orange Land's service territory is located in the Southwest Florida Water Management District (SWFWMD).
-The Florida Public Service Commission (Commission) granted the transfer of Certificate No. 288-W from Orangeland Water Supply to Orange Land effective the date of the Commission vote on February 7, 2017.
-The Utility's rates were last established in its 2008 staff-assisted rate case (SARC) settlement with the Office of Public Counsel (OPC) by Order No. PSC-08-0640-AS-WU.
-Orange Land is currently owned by Michael Smallridge and operated under Florida Utility Services 1, LLC (FUS1).
+We granted the transfer of Certificate No. 288-W from Orangeland Water Supply to Orange Land effective the date of our vote on February 7, 2017.
+The Utility's rates were last established in its 2008 staff-assisted rate case (SARC) settlement with the Office of Public Counsel (OPC) by Order No. PSC-08-0640-AS-WU.2 Orange Land is currently owned by Michael Smallridge and operated under Florida Utility Services 1, LLC (FUS1).